 Lake Mead is the largest man-made lake in North America.
 The reservoir which sustains 20 million people, has a surface area of 247 square miles, is 112 miles long, and lies 532 feet at its deepest point.
 Built between 1931 and 1936, it is almost a century old and supplies water to Arizona, California, Nevada, and parts of Mexico.

-Fish which live in the lake include bass (largemouth, smallmouth, and striped), black crappie, bluegill, channel catfish, green sunfish, gizzard shad, and tilapia.
-Fauna which live in its environs include bald eagles, bighorn sheep, burrowing owls, cougars, leaf-nosed bats, and peregrine falcons.
+Fish that live in the lake include bass (largemouth, smallmouth, and striped), black crappie, bluegill, channel catfish, green sunfish, gizzard shad, and tilapia.
+Fauna that lives in its environs include bald eagles, bighorn sheep, burrowing owls, cougars, leaf-nosed bats, and peregrine falcons.

 Thank you for reading!
 Have some feedback for us?
 Contact the AZ Animals editorial team.